Last Updated on December 9, 2021 by Chris and Lindsay

 We built the sofa with slats that would allow it to pull out into a bed if needed but also put hinges on it so we could lift it up to access the area underneath.

 We also repurposed the existing cushions by removing the outdated lining and sewing new covers made out of bleached canvass for a rustic look.

 Installing butcher block countertops and residential kitchen sink and faucet

-A dream of ours has always been to have a butcher block counter in our camper.
-But when we lived full time in our truck camper there was little space with which to work with a new counter and it would have been very complicated and wasteful to cut out the spaces needed for appliances.
+A dream of ours has always been to have butcher block counters in our camper.
+But when we lived full time in our truck camper there was little space with which to work with a new counter and it would have been very complicated and wasteful to cut out the holes needed for appliances.

 However, with more counter space in our motorhome, we knew the minute we first saw the kitchen that we wanted to replace the outdated countertop, sink and faucet with a more modern, yet rustic farmhouse-looking setup.

-Because of the size of the existing counter, we ended up purchasing a huge slab of butcher block that we measured and cut to fit the existing cabinet and shelving.
+Because of the size of the existing counter, we ended up purchasing a huge slab of butcher block that we measured and cut to fit the existing space.